MaxHalford/prince/README.md

 ```

-The `prince.PCA` supports scikit-learn's `fit`/`transform` API.
+The `PCA` class implements scikit-learn's `fit`/`transform` API.
 It's parameters have to passed at initialisation before calling the `fit` method.

 ```python
 >>> pca = prince.PCA(